esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 > In this lesson, we’ll talk about common “non-code” accessibility situations and approaches for solving them. - Marcy Sutton

 #### Inaccessible Brand Colors
+It is quite common that brand colors don't meet requirements for contrast → they don't have sufficient contrast between foreground and background colors.

-💡 [Accessible Brand Colors by Use All Five](https://abc.useallfive.com/) can be used to find colors that work better together with accessi
+💡 [Accessible Brand Colors by Use All Five](https://abc.useallfive.com/) can be used to find colors that work better together with accessibility in mind 💡

 #### Mobile Accessibility Issues